dills003/Behavioral-Cloning-Project3/writeup_template.md

 My first solution to the solution went horribly wrong.
 I proabably spent four sleepless night trying to figure out where I went wrong.
 I decided to implement a Nvidia/googlenet type strategy with tons of data.
 At one point I had 400,000 data points.
 I drove on both tracks forward and reverse several times.
 I had layers and layers of convolutions and dropouts.
 I kept messing with filter depths and sizes, to the point I was driving myself mad.
 I then decided to take a step back and use a more traditionsl LeNet structure, it worked for me before, so I figured that I would give it a shot.
 After one hour, I was driving perfectly.

-My first step was to use a convolution neural network model similar to the one I built in project two.
-I thought this model might be appropriate because it was simple and has fewer knobs for me to tweak.
+My first step after my first failed attempt, was to use a convolution neural network model similar to the one I built in project two (basic LeNet).
+I thought this model might be appropriate because it was simple and had fewer knobs for me to mess with.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training and on the validation set.
 This implied that I was on the right track